Ep. 174: Homeowner’s Insurance: DIY or Concierge Service

 - Why they don’t trust user input data the same way they do objective data.

 - The inspiration behind the name of their company.

 - The services Kin can offer in times of catastrophes.

 - Why more homeowners need to explore home insurance.

 - Sean’s tips for first-time home insurance buyers.

 - In catastrophes, people prefer text messages as a means of communication.

 - Half of all flood losses happen in non-FEMA designated flood areas.

-- People don’t want to spend their time thinking about the composition of their building.
-They want to spend their time making sure they have the right coverage for their risk profile
+- People don’t want to spend their time thinking about the composition of their buildings.
+They want to spend their time making sure they have the right coverage for their risk profile.